 The foundations and criteria for discernment can be found in revelation, in the signs of the times, in the human sciences and always in the present situation.

-These foundations or criteria are grouped here in two types.
-Some refer to salvation history and others refer to the history of salvation. the social doctrine of the Church.
+These foundations or criteria are grouped here into two types.
+Some refer to the history of salvation and others to the social doctrine of the Church.

 On the history of salvation.
 This story teaches and promotes "care" in relation to God, oneself, others (fraternity and justice) and at the same time to the Earth..
 In this perspective, Adam (the man related to the Earth) and his task of cultivating and caring for it is named (cf. Gen 2:15).
 The figure of Cain, who "excuses" himself for not having been his brother's keeper (cf. Gen 4:9).
 And above all, God's own care for Cain (cf. Gen 4:9), his instructions about the Sabbath rest in relation to worship and at the same time to the social order and the poor (cf. Deut 15:4).
 Also the preaching of the prophets, such as Amos and Isaiah, along the same lines.